TL1882/tf2_music_request_bot/README.md

 # tf2_music_request_bot

 ## **(WINDOWS ONLY)**
-scripts to play music from youtube through vlc when someone sends a message starting with ;play in tf2 chat
+scripts to play audio from youtube through vlc when someone sends a message starting with ;play in tf2 chat

 # requires:
 ## python libraries: